pypa/build/docs/development/contributing.rst

 For feature requests, explain the use case and why the feature would benefit build's users.
 Include examples of how the feature would be used if implemented.

-*****************
- Release Process
-*****************

-build uses a structured release process managed by maintainers.
-Releases follow `semantic versioning
-<https://semver.org/>`_, with version numbers indicating the level of changes.
-The changelog documents all changes in
-each release, organized by type such as features, bug fixes, and deprecations.

-As a contributor, you don't need to worry about creating releases, but understanding the process can help you write better changelog entries and commit messages.
-Maintainers release the project by first bumping the version in ``src/build/__init__.py`` and updating ``CHANGELOG.rst`` with the new version and current date.
-They then make a release commit with these changes using the format ``release X.Y.Z`` for the commit message.
-Next, they create a signed tag with ``git tag --sign X.Y.Z`` where the tag title follows the ``build X.Y.Z`` format and the tag body contains a plaintext version of the changelog for the current release.
-Finally, they push both the commit and tag to the repository using ``git push`` and ``git push --tags``, then make a release on GitHub or with the gh CLI tool, copying the release notes into the release.
-If you have questions about the release process, look at previous releases or reach out to other maintainers.

 **********************
  Community Guidelines